 In the topic of Genetics, students learn about the basic chemical structure of DNA and chromosomes and how DNA is copied in order for cells to reproduce.
-They then cover how traits are inherited and analyse the probabilities of inheriting certain genes in different situations.
-Students discover how genes change over time and produce different body structures as a result of natural selection.
-They also investigate how species diverge and give rise to new, distinct, organisms.
+They then cover how genes are 'shuffled' in meiosis and passed down to the next generation; the probabilities of inheriting traits from parents are investigated through the use of Punnett squares.
+Students are also introduced to the various agents that cause disease and discuss the ways in which their transmission can be reduced.